KOINSLOT-Inc/kywy/docs/troubleshooting/index.md

 ### 2. Arduino IDE can not find the library
 When uploading, if you get the message "Compilation error:
-Kywy1.hpp: No such file or directory", it means that the library is not installed.
+Kywy.hpp: No such file or directory", it means that the library is not installed.
 On the arduino IDE, open the library manager and search for "Kywy".
 Install the library and restart the IDE.